 You can get a visitors license if you are 18 years or older.

-You cannot use credit cards of foreign currency.
-New Zealand dollars only in cash.
+The Cook Islands Police Department only accepts New Zealand dollars.
+You cannot use credit cards or foreign currency.
+New Zealand dollars only and only in cash.

 In Rarotonga, visitors must wear helmets – even though locals don’t have to.
 So, driving around the island you can always tell who are the locals vs visitors.